 Red Roof® is giving back to charities across the country that assist and support military members, children, and pets.
 When travelers book a stay November 11, 2019, to December 31, 2019, using promo code “Room” at any Red Roof Inn®, Red Roof PLUS+®, The Red Collection® or a HomeTowne Studios by Red Roof® property, they will receive a 15% discount on the room rate and in turn the company will donate 15% to their favorite charities, up to $25,000.
 Book a room, and Red Roof will give back to benefit Flying Horse Farms, Canine Companions, Freedom Alliance, and The Sunshine Kids Foundation.

 I hope you all enjoy this blog post.
-Read my other adventure posts!
+Read my other travel posts!
 I’m thinking of going out of the country next – where should I go?